Vyon/Mouse/README.md

 # Mouse
 A version of the mouse class that is updated with newer functionality.
-This class uses UserInputService which is not deprecated so enjoy your new non deprecated mouse class :sunglasses:
+This class uses UserInputService which is not legacy, so enjoy your new non legacy mouse class :sunglasses:

 # Documentation
 https://developer.roblox.com/en-us/api-reference/class/Mouse